Breast Cancer: MRI and Early Detection

 Do you have Li-Fraumeni syndrome, Cowden syndrome, or Bannayan-Riley-Ruvalcaba syndrome, or have one of these syndromes in first-degree relatives?

 If you're a woman at high risk for breast cancer, you should ask your doctor if you should have more frequent screenings, with a variety of tests, starting at a younger age.
-For women at high risk, some experts recommend monthly breast self-exams starting between ages 18 and 21, clinical breast exams one to two times a year, and yearly mammography starting at about age 30.
+Breast cancer screening means checking for it in women who don't have any symptoms.
+For women at high risk, some experts recommend, clinical breast exams 1 to 2 times a year, and yearly mammography starting at about age 30, as well as breast self-awareness (a sense of what is normal for your breasts so that you can notice changes and see a doctor right away).
 The American Cancer Society recommends that women known to be at high risk get an MRI along with a mammogram every year, starting at age 30.

 How MRIs Work

-Instead of the X-rays used in mammography, an MRI uses magnets and radio waves connected to a computer to make many detailed pictures of the breast.
-A woman receives an injection of a contrast dye, called gadolinium-DTPA, to better outline the breast tissue and possible tumors.
+Instead of the X-rays used in mammography, an MRI uses magnets and radio waves connected to a computer to make many detailed pictures of the inside of the breast.
+A woman receives an injection of a contrast dye, called gadolinium, to better outline the breast tissue and possible tumors.

 One reason MRIs may find these tumors is because high-risk women tend to be younger and have denser breasts.
 This means that the breast has less fat and more fiber-like connective tissue, which can block X-rays during a mammogram.
 An MRI is not affected by dense, fibrous breast tissue.